Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-27-improve-security-and-usability-privileged-access-azure.md

 In general you have the following three options to implement passwordless for your privileged accounts.

 * **FIDO2-compatible security key:**
 Following the introduction in this Microsoft Docs article if you like to evaluate security keys on a Windows 10 device:
 [Enable passwordless security key sign in for Azure AD (preview) - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-authentication-passwordless-security-key)

 _Advice: Security keys works also on macOS.
 In my tests Google Chrome and Edge Insider works very well._

-/Note: FIDO2-support is not supported on iOS and iPadOS platform (yet).
+_Note: FIDO2-support is not supported on iOS and iPadOS platform (yet).
 So it would be great to enable the passwordless option for this scenarios as well.
 For example: Using Microsoft's Azure app or portal and FIDO2 key would be very helpful in case of on-call service.
-Therefore I’ve posted a user voice: [Adding YubiKey Support to Azure AD and Edge on iOS/iPadOS](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/38878600-adding-yubikey-support-to-azure-ad-and-edge-on-ios)/
+Therefore I’ve posted a user voice: [Adding YubiKey Support to Azure AD and Edge on iOS/iPadOS](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/38878600-adding-yubikey-support-to-azure-ad-and-edge-on-ios)_

 * **Microsoft Authenticator app (“phone sign-in”)**
 If you prefer to use your (full managed) mobile device with Microsoft’s authenticator app to sign-in:  [Enable passwordless sign-in with the Microsoft Authenticator app (preview) - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-authentication-passwordless-phone)

 * **Windows Hello for Business (WHfB)**
 Some organizations already adopted “Windows Hello for Business” and therefore it could be an easy option to use this method for your privileged accounts as well:
 [Windows Hello for Business (Windows 10) | Microsoft Docs](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-identity-verification)

 _Advice: This is also a passwordless option if you like to use virtual machines  (Hyper-V with vTPM-enabled) for remote management._

-/Note: Microsoft only supports biometric methods on Windows platform.
+_Note: Microsoft only supports biometric methods on Windows platform.
 Google already started to support Apple’s Touch ID sensor on macOS-Devices for authentication.
-I’ve posted a user voice to request for Azure AD support as well: [Adding Touch ID Support for MFA/password-less on Chromium (macOS)](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/38878789-adding-touch-id-support-for-mfa-password-less-on-c)/
+I’ve posted a user voice to request for Azure AD support as well: [Adding Touch ID Support for MFA/password-less on Chromium (macOS)](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/38878789-adding-touch-id-support-for-mfa-password-less-on-c)_